Christine Kim, MSW - Founder & Executive Director

 Richard Encarnacion, MPA - Human Resources & Volunteer Manager

 Richard currently uses his data analysis skills to improve HR practices at the New York City Department of Education to benefit the 1.1 million New York City public school students.
-He graduated with his Masters of Public Affairs in December of 2017 from Baruch College in New York City.
-Richard met Ralph while working for animal welfare organization providing assistance to low income families.
-He was named Ralph after the movie Wreck It Ralph due to his love for destruction.
+He graduated with his Masters of Public Affairs in December 2017 from Baruch College in New York City.
+Richard met his dog Ralph while working for an animal welfare organization providing assistance to low-income families.
+He was named after the main character in the film Wreck It Ralph due to his love for destruction.